Behavioral Change and the power of influencing behavior

 Our brains largely function in the same way thanks to thousands of years of evolution.
 We have, so to speak, a set of "buttons" in our heads.
 These buttons determine our behavior because they are continuously and automatically pressed by the signals we pick up from our environment.
 This way, we constantly respond to the situations we find ourselves in.
 This automatic response is convenient because we don't always have the time or inclination to carefully consider every choice.
 Our buttons allow us to make quick decisions throughout the day without consciously thinking about them.
 Thus, our behavior is often influenced by the situation we are in.

-From an evolutionary point of view, the buttons in our heads are very useful: they helped us survive in prehistoric times, and still do today.
-They warn us, guide us and save us a lot of time and energy.
+From an evolutionary perspective, these buttons in our heads are very useful.
+They helped us survive in ancient times and continue to help us.
+They warn us, guide us, and save us a lot of time and energy.

-But despite the buttons in our heads, we remain people, and not machines.
-Sometimes our operating system does not work optimally and we make the wrong choices.
-That's because situations change much faster than our buttons do.
-As a result, situations are sometimes far too complicated to simply make the right choices based on our buttons.
-Or sometimes, choices that were previously desired, are no longer desirable in the current situation.
-Updating our operating system takes a very long time.
-Therefore, the ancient buttons in our heads continue to have an influence.
-That way, we are not always programmed to make the best choices.
+Nevertheless, we are still humans, not machines.
+Sometimes our "operating system" does not work optimally, and we make wrong choices.
+This is because situations change faster than our buttons do.
+As a result, some situations are too complex to simply make the right choices based on our automatic response.
+Choices that were desirable in the past may no longer be the best ones.
+Updating our operating system takes a lot of time.
+This means that the old buttons in our heads continue to influence us, and we are not always preprogrammed to make the best choices.

-The most effective way to change behaviour is to create a situation that pushes the right buttons.
-People will then make the best choices on autopilot.
-Behavioural change is therefore all about investigating and understanding which buttons in our head are important for behaviour, and how to push these buttons to stimulate this behaviour.
-With expertise in behavioural change, you can therefore create a situation that leads to the best behaviour on default.
+The most effective way to change behavior is by creating a situation that activates the right buttons.
+People will then automatically exhibit the desired behavior.
+Therefore, behavior change is about investigating and understanding which buttons in our heads are important for behavior and how we can activate these buttons in our specific situation to encourage the desired behavior.
+With this knowledge, we can create situations that consistently bring out the best in people's behavior.